Fort Collins, Colorado: Government

-The mayor is Jennifer Arndt.
 Fort Collins has a council-manager form of government.
-The mayor, who serves a two-year term and stands for election in municipal elections held in April of odd-numbered years, presides over a seven-member City Council.
-The current mayor of Fort Collins is Jeni Arndt, who was elected to a first term in April 2021.
-The six remaining council members are elected from districts for staggered four-year terms; even-numbered districts in April 2023, and odd-numbered districts are up for election in April 2025.
+The mayor, who serves a two-year term and stands for election in municipal elections held in odd-numbered years, presides over a seven-member City Council.
+The current mayor of Fort Collins is Emily Francis, who was elected to her first term in November 2025.
+The six remaining council members are elected from districts for staggered four-year terms.

-Fort Collins is the largest city in Colorado's 2nd Congressional district, and is represented in Congress by Representative Joe Neguse (Democrat).
+Fort Collins is the largest city in Colorado's 2nd Congressional district, and is represented in Congress by Representative Joe Neguse.
 On the state level, the city lies in the 14th district of the Colorado Senate, represented by Cathy Kipp and is split between the 52nd and 53rd districts of the Colorado House of Representatives, represented by Yara Zokaie and Andrew Boesenecker, respectively.
 All three of Fort Collins' state legislators are Democrats.
 Fort Collins is additionally the county seat of Larimer County, and houses county offices and courts.